-If it’s been a few months since you moved out of your parents’ house and started living on your own, you must’ve begun to realize that life isn’t a piece of cake.
-The very things that seemed like a blessing some time ago, such as having your personal and financial freedom, now feel like a condemnation.
+If it’s been a few months since you moved out of your parents’ house and started living on your own, you must’ve realized that life isn’t a piece of cake.
+The things that seemed like a blessing some time ago, such as having your personal and financial freedom, now feel like a condemnation.

 What if I tell you that learning about financial literacy may help you improve your personal and professional life?